opencord/xos-rest-gw/README.md

 # XOS Northbound Rest Interface

-This is an abstraction layer that provide REST APIs and WebSockets access to XOS.
+This is an abstraction layer that provide WebSockets read access to XOS.

 ## Development